mdmehedihasan/ice-cream-fan/README.md

 # Assignment 8 For React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live Site Link](https://icecream-fans.netlify.app/).

 ## Available Scripts